 Fruit Trees – A lot of fruit trees actually need a certain number of cold days in order to produce fruit.
 The following fruit trees can all be found in zone 5 hardy varieties:

-Vines – Hardy kiwi is long vine that produces little versions of the fruit you find in the store.
+Vines – Hardy kiwi is a long vine that produces little versions of the fruit you find in the store.
 It comes in some extremely cold hardy varieties.
 Another extra hardy fruiting vine, grapes can produce for years and years.
 Different varieties are better for different uses, so know what you’re after (wine, jam, eating) before you buy.

 Pansy – pansies, along with their violet cousins, are hardy little flowers that you can eat.
 Many types come back each year.